TylkoDemon/dear-imgui-unity/README.md

 Full setup with examples of this package can be found at [https://github.com/TylkoDemon/Dear-Imgui-For-Unity](https://github.com/TylkoDemon/Dear-Imgui-For-Unity)

+To draw IMGUI after UI in Camera-Space, this package utilizes HDRP-UI-Camera-Stacking which can be found at [https://github.com/alelievr/HDRP-UI-Camera-Stacking](https://github.com/alelievr/HDRP-UI-Camera-Stacking)

 ### Limitation

-Dear Imgui renders behind Screen-Space UI, with means that you should relay on Camera-Space canvases if you want to use this package right now.
+Dear Imgui renders behind Screen-Space UI, which means that you should rely on Camera-Space canvases if you want to use this package right now.

 # Unity Compatibility
 This fork of dear-imgui-unity is currently developed by using `Unity 2022.3.10f1`